AniruddhA-Omni/gesture_control/README.md

-# Gesture control for volume
+# Gesture control for volume and brightness